Scrum vs Kanban: The Good, The Bad and The Ugly

 At the end of each sprint, project participants meet up with stakeholders (users, customers, and managers) to host a demo of a potentially shippable product, receive insights, and make sure the backlog is ready for the next sprint.
 Based on suggestions for what features to ship next and input on priorities offered by stakeholders, you may remove irrelevant story points, create new stories, prioritize them, or split them into smaller tasks.
 As a team, you may retrospect on your performance, and talk about how Scrum is working for you, and what needs to be done differently in the next sprint to move the product toward launch.

-This structure (and discipline) brings more transparency, accountability, and flexibility to development process, pushes team members to continuously improve, and helps everyone to be on the same wavelength – everybody knows who is doing what and what the next steps are going to be.
+This structure (and discipline) brings more transparency, accountability, and flexibility to a development process, pushes team members to continuously improve, and helps everyone to be on the same wavelength – everybody knows who is doing what and what the next steps are going to be.
 Ideally, missed deadlines will help the team learn how to plan sprints more accurately.
 Any failure will be accepted as an opportunity to learn and improve.
 Scrum is not about pinpointing mistakes, it’s about discovering the best way to do things.

 Everyone does everything